AlexSmall96/Smart-Work/README.md

 3. Once the app is created, click on it in the dashboard and go to the deploy tab.
 4. Go to deployment methods, and select GitHub.
 5. Search for the name of the repository and click connect.
-6. Go to the Manual Deploy section and click deploy main branch.
+6. Go to the Manual Deploy section and click deploy the main branch.
 7. Wait for the build log to complete and click View App to view the site.
 ### Forking the Repository on GitHub
 1. On GitHub.com, navigate to the main page of the repository.